Bedourie Pisé House: Aboriginal Tracker's Hut

 Doctor Jack had been recommended by the Boulia police as a "master horseman and splendid tracker".
 Over the next several years, his skills with animals were also recognised; and he was employed around the town on construction and repair work.

 In 1945, while requesting verandah extensions to the Bedourie police station, the local constable described the conditions under which Doctor Jack had been living:

 … there is absolutely no timber or iron in the present Tracker's Hut, at this Station, which would be of any use in the proposed new hut.
 The present hut is a humpy … this humpy has been erected many years and is now in very bad state of repair, a lot of the kerosene tins having been blown away and the bush timber has rotted …; There is no bucket shower at present supplied for the tracker, whenever the Tracker or his Gin [sic] desires to have a bath they are compelled to walk to the town bore, which is situated approximately half a mile from their camp."

 Architectural plans for Bedourie's new Aboriginal "tracker's quarters" were drawn in 1946 by the Department of Public Works.
 The quarters - described in police correspondence as a "hut" - was a small, one-roomed, timber-framed building with a gable roof.
-It had a 9ft (2.7m) wide earth-floored verandah on one side and its walls and roof were clad with corrugated iron sheets.
-It was lowset and its single room was 14ft x 12ft (4.2 x 3.6m) with a timber board floor and no internal wall or ceiling linings.
+It had a 9 ft (2.7m) wide earth-floored verandah on one side and its walls and roof were clad with corrugated iron sheets.
+It was lowset and its single room was 14 ft x 12 ft (4.2 x 3.6m) with a timber board floor and no internal wall or ceiling linings.
 It had a single glazed window (casements) and three other window openings, able to be closed with awning-hung shutters of corrugated iron sheets, not window sashes.
 The hut was built 20 yards (18m) away from the main station building, on what transpired to be land outside the Police Reserve.
 The hut and police station verandahs built concurrently were erected in 1947 at a cost of £1,025.

 The hut was occupied for approximately eight years.
 In 1954, Doctor Jack, now 50 years old and with a small child to support, requested to resign to take up a better-paying position as a stockman.
 His request was granted in 1955, and a replacement tracker found.
 The new tracker, after requesting that a double bed, mattress, mosquito net, and a portable radio be purchased for the hut, resigned in 1956.